Indraneel Bhattacharya

-Indraneel Bhattacharya (born 14 October 1970) is an Indian film and television actor.
-He has received his bachelor’s from St. Xavier’s College, Mumbai in B.A. economics and Political Science.
-Indraneel began his career as a background artist in films.
-He is married to actress Anjali Mukhi.
+Indraneel Bhattacharya, better known as Aarya Bhatta (born 14 October 1970) is an Indian film and television actor.
+He began his career as a background artist in films.
+He is married to actress Anjali Mukhi since 30 April 2005.

 Career

 His first notable performance was seen in the Sanjay Leela Bansali directed film Hum Dil De Chuke Sanam.
 The actor later went on to play several roles in Bollywood films including movies like Rustom, Taamasha, Golmaal Again, Jai Gangaajal.
-Indraneel was also worked in various Hindi TV serials like Gustalk Dil, Ye Pyar Na Hoga Kam, Meher, Kumkum- Ek Pyara Sa Bandhan, Khwaish, I Luv My India.
+Indraneel was also worked in various Hindi TV serials like Gustakh Dil, Yeh Pyar Na Hoga Kam, Meher, Kumkum – Ek Pyara Sa Bandhan, Khwaish, I Luv My India.